theday79/cbctrecon/README.md

 ```

 `EXACT_GCC` is needed for CUDA to work with newer versions of gcc or clang, it's an internal variable used in plastimatch and RTK, which may soon be deprecated.

+`CMAKE_INSTALL_PREFIX` must be a path the user has write permissions in, otherwise temporary files can't be created at runtime.

 (using ninja because it's much faster than Make and msbuild)